aleph1/simple-observable-proxy/README.md

 ## Methods

-### observable(objectOrArray)
+### observable(plainObjectOrArray)
-Converts objectOrArray to a proxy and returns it.
+Converts a plain object or array to a proxy and returns it.
+If anything else is passed to the function it returns `false`.

 ### observe(proxy, callbackFn)
-Subscribes to proxy changes using callbackFn.
+Subscribes to proxy changes using callbackFn, Returns `true` if successfully subscribed, or `false` in cases where the proxy or callback function is invalid, or the callback is already registered.

 ### unobserve(proxy, callbackFn)
 Unsubscribes from proxy changes using callbackFn.

-Returns true if the callbackFn was removed.
+Returns `true` if successfully unsubscribed, or `false` in cases where the proxy or callback function is invalid.

 ### destroy(proxy)
 Cleans up the proxy.